-The next step in this project is to fabricate nanowire tips that are also single-nanowire LEDs, enabling near-field optical excitation at wavelengths determined by InGaN quantum disks grown into the nanowire structure.
+The next step in this project is to develop waferscale fabrication of nanowire tips that are also single-nanowire LEDs, enabling near-field optical excitation at wavelengths determined by InGaN quantum disks grown into the nanowire structure.
 The high index of refraction for the nanowire leads to a large divergence once light exits the crystal, generating a small volume about 40 nm in diameter that experiences intense optical excitation, with fields falling off rapidly at larger distances.
 Unlike flood illumination from remote lasers or optically pumped antennae, the sample under test is stimulated only directly under the tip.
-The electrical response is then measured by the NSMM function, which is sensitive to change in sample resistance and capacitance.
+The electrical response is then measured by the microwave circuit integrated with the NSMM, which is sensitive to changes in the local electromagnetic properties of the sample such as sheet resistance and capacitance.

 Some examples of applications for the simultaneous operation of the multiple functions include measurement of response of individual grains and grain boundaries in photovoltaic materials, identification and mapping of defects and charge states in nanoscale Si circuits, and measuring electrical and mechanical response of neurons and other cellular structures to light.
 The multiprobe concept is covered by U S Patent 8,484,756.

 (Upper) Electron microscope image of GaN nanowire scanning probe tip, and (lower) microwave reflection coefficient scans of gold microcapacitors.